agentmodels/agentmodels.org/chapters/5-biases-intro.md

 >**Systematic deviations from optimal action**

-- Smoking every week (i.e. systematically) while simultaneously trying to quit (e.g. using patches, throwing out cigarette packets).
+- Smoking every week (i.e. systematically) while simultaneously trying to quit (e.g. by using patches and throwing away cigarettes).

-- Always completing assignments just before the deadline, while always planning to complete the assignment as early as possible.
+- Finishing assignments just before the deadline, while always planning to finish them as early as possible.

-- Forgetting random strings (passwords or ID numbers) within a few hours -- assuming they weren't explicitly memorized[^strings].
+- Forgetting random strings of letters or numbers (e.g. passwords or ID numbers) -- assuming they weren't explicitly memorized[^strings].

 - Making mistakes on arithmetic problems[^math] (e.g. long division).

-[^strings]: With effort people can memorize these strings and store them in mind for longer periods.
+[^strings]: With effort people can memorize these strings and keep them in memory for long periods.
 The claim is that if people do not make an attempt to memorize a random string, they will systematically forget the string within a short duration.
 This can't be easily explained on a POMDP model, where the agent has perfect memory.

 [^math]: People learn the algorithm for long division but still make mistakes -- even when stakes are relatively high (e.g. important school exams).
 While humans vary in their math skill, all humans have severe limitations (compared to computers) at doing arithmetic.
 See refp:dehaene2011number for various robust, systematic limitations in human numerical cognition.